FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-If you can, the best course of action is to put the dog in another room so you both can calm down.
-If you cannot do that, remove yourself to another room behind a closed door or go outside.
+If at all possible, the ideal solution is to transfer the dog out of the room.
+So you can both calm down.
+If that’s not an option, go somewhere else, such as to another room behind a closed door or outside.

-Once there, assess your wound.
-Seek medical help.
+Once there, assess your dog bite injury.
+Seek medical care.
 If needed, go to the emergency room, urgent care, or call your doctor.
 Then, call your vet’s office to ensure your dog’s rabies vaccination is up to date and alert them to the situation.
 These are situations that prove why it’s important to keep track of your puppy’s vaccinations.

 Evaluate What Happened

 Now that the immediate concerns are taken care of, try to analyze what happened.
 Answering the following questions to help you narrow down the cause: